Santa or Satan

 I remember when my mother told me there was no Santa.
 I cried and cried — she says for several days.
 To me it was the greatest cruelty to tell me that there was this amazing man and then to take him away — I lost my only hope of getting the things that I wanted so much.
 But I got over my grieving, and I started looking for something better than Santa.

 Drop the reward and punishment and good and evil from Santa’s story, and you are left with giving and receiving, yin and yang, male and female.
-Take Santa out of the White House, North Pole, clouds, or Vatican, and he becomes a normal man.
+Take Santa out of the White House, North Pole, clouds, or Vatican, and he becomes a normal man that understands the masculine giving role.
 Take out the extremes of the icy cold north pole or the fiery hot flames of hell, and you are just warm and caring.
 Stop giving Santa the credit and honor the elves, and suddenly we don’t even need him anymore.
 Strip off the costume, the persona, the mask, and you’ve got a biker dude dressed up like Santa with such a big heart that he sits around all day in a hot, uncomfortable costume to give a smile to a cute kid (for minimum wage).
 Once we shift our perspective, we knock the MAN off his self-appointed pedestal, and we start honoring the greatness in everyone.

-Cathy Eck is the founder of Gateway To Gold and her blog http://gatewaytogold.com.
+Cathy Eck is the founder of Gateway To Gold and her blog https://gatewaytogold.com.
 She has studied the ancient mystery school teachings for decades.
 She is passionate about cracking the code of life’s greatest mysteries and translating the ancient wisdom in a way that is practical, simple, and empowering so that everyone can remember their true Self and live a perfect life.

 Magnificent, outstanding, profound, and extremely easy to digest!!!
 Award winning!!!
 I vote you for November 2012!!!
 What I truly loved about this, is truth, love and life is simple to accept, live and understand but has been turned into ancient research, mind boggling questions, complexity, perplexity, chaos, disorder, confusion, delusion, deception, lies, etc… Life on Earth, simply put is a craze of a maze, so to speak.
 The matrix system.
 In a maze, there are many roads all leading to dead ends, and one tends to travel all of them, dazed and confused.
 Few and far between see the one narrow road that leads them out of the craze of the maze.
 Your article was a joy to behold and so clear that how can this now open ones eyes to see and ears to hear.
 This world is cloaked with deception with people acting as robots in their mind controlled, subliminal teachings.
 The dump down of society is enhanced by the struggle to survive and leaving no time to think clearly.
 It grieves my heart!!!
 A good old fashioned, most enjoyed picnic is a thing of the past.
 The enjoyment of the splendor, beauty and glory of the this magnificent world has been trashed for material, slave driven world.
 Transhumanism ???
 Enough is Enough!!!
 Wake up sheeple, the alarm keeps going off, stop hitting the snooze button!!!
 It does not take a genius to live from your heart and not your feeble minded ways….
 My heartfelt thanks for a so hard to find, worthwhile read!!!
 Kudos!!